 When applying to St. Joseph's University, it's important to note the application deadline is February 1, and the early action deadline is November 15.
 Scores for either the ACT or SAT test are due February 1.
 The application fee at St. Joseph's University is $60.
 It is selective, with an acceptance rate of 78.3 percent and an early acceptance rate of 88.4 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at St. Joseph's University is 15:1, and the school has 37.5 percent of its classes with fewer than 20 students.
-The most popular majors at St. Joseph's University include: Finance, General; Marketing/Marketing Management, General; Special Products Marketing Operations; Accounting; and Special Education and Teaching, Other.
-The average freshman retention rate, an indicator of student satisfaction, is 88.0 percent.
+The student-faculty ratio at St. Joseph's University is 14:1, and the school has 39.7 percent of its classes with fewer than 20 students.
+The most popular majors at St. Joseph's University include: Marketing/Marketing Management, General; Accounting; Finance, General; Special Products Marketing Operations; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 88.3 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|